|

 Edit these as necessary (they usually can be ignored for oscilloscope data),

-then click the 'Selection OK' button.
+then click 'Selection OK'.

 - You can also access the file comments and data window from the Edit menu.